-- Puffy eyes are often the result of an allergic reaction, lack of sleep, crying and poor diet.
+- Puffy eyes are often the result of a lack of sleep, poor diet, crying or an allergic reaction.

-- Tea bags have been found to have some benefit when reducing swelling in the eye area
+- Tea bags are beneficial in reducing swelling in the eye area.

-- Green and black tea contain caffeine, which is known to have an anti-inflammatory effect when applied topically.
+- Green and black tea contain caffeine, which causes blood vessels to constrict.

-Benefits of Using Tea Bags on Puffy Eyes
+Benefits of Using Tea Bags for Puffy Eyes

 Best Types of Tea to Use